 Financing for Project J - In order to finance a portion of its acquisition and construction of Project J and to refund bond anticipation notes previously issued by MEAG, MEAG issued \$1,248,435 of its Plant Vogtle Units 3 and 4 Project J Bonds (the 2010 PPA Bonds) on March 11, 2010.
-Of the total 2010 PPA Bonds, approximately \$1,224,265 were issued as Federally Taxable - Issuer Subsidy - Build America Bonds where MEAG expects to receive a cash subsidy payment from the United States Treasury for 35% of the related interest, subject to reduction due to seguestration.
-At this time, a portion of the interest subsidy payments with respect to the Build America Bonds is not being paid as a result of the federal government seguestration process and the Bipartisan Budget Act of 2019 for the current fiscal year through fiscal year 2030.
+Of the total 2010 PPA Bonds, approximately \$1,224,265 were issued as Federally Taxable - Issuer Subsidy - Build America Bonds where MEAG expects to receive a cash subsidy payment from the United States Treasury for 35% of the related interest, subject to reduction due to sequestration.
+At this time, a portion of the interest subsidy payments with respect to the Build America Bonds is not being paid as a result of the federal government sequestration process and the Bipartisan Budget Act of 2019 for the current fiscal year through fiscal year 2030.
 The current sequestration rate of 5.7% will be applied unless and until a law is enacted that cancels or otherwise affects the sequester.
 MEAG issued \$185,180 of additional Project J tax-exempt bonds on September 9, 2015.
 In addition, MEAG issued \$570,925 of additional Project J tax-exempt bonds on July 19, 2019.
 JEA was not asked to, and did not, provide updated disclosure regarding JEA in connection with the preparation of MEAG's July 18, 2019 Project J Bonds Series 2019A Official Statement relating to the issuance and JEA did not make any representations or warranties, or deliver any opinions of legal counsel, in connection with the offering, issuance, and sale of the Project J Bonds, Series 2019A.
-Further, on July 20, 2021, MEAG issued \$150,350 of additional Project J tax-exempt bonds.
-JEA provided updated disclosure regarding JEA in connection with MEAG's July 8, 2021 Project J Bonds, Series 2021 A Official Statement relating to the issuance and JEA made certain representations and warranties and delivered opinions of legal counsel in connection with the offering, issuance, and sale of the Project J Bonds, Series 2021A.
+Further, on July 20, 2021 and July 12, 2022, MEAG issued \$150,350 and \$212,005 of additional Project J tax-exempt bonds, Series 2021A and Series 2022A, respectively.
+JEA provided updated disclosure regarding JEA in connection with MEAG's July 8, 2021 Project J Bonds, Series 2021A Official Statement and June 29, 2022 Project J Bonds, Series 2022A Official Statement, respectively, relating to the issuances and JEA made certain representations and warranties and delivered opinions of legal counsel in connection with the offering, issuance, and sale of the Project J Bonds, Series 2021A and 2022A (See note 18, Subsequent Events for more information).